GuillaumeGomez/browser-UI-test/goml-script.md

 #### permissions

-**permissions** command allows you to enable some of the browser's permissions. **All non-given permissions  will be disabled!** You can see the list of the permissions with the `--show-permissions` option.
+**permissions** command allows you to enable some of the browser's permissions.
+You can see the list of the permissions with the `--show-permissions` option.
 Examples:

 ```
 permissions: ["geolocation"] // "geolocation" permission is enabled
 permissions: ["camera"] // "camera" permission is enabled and "geolocation" is disabled
 ```

+To be noted: because the permissions are set for a given URL, each time you add a new permission, it is added for the current URL, so if other tests in the same browser are using this URL, they will also get this permission.

 #### press-key